 Michael D. Hayford, 60, is President and Chief Executive Officer of NCR, a position he has held since April 2018.
 Mr. Hayford was most recently Founding Partner of Motive Partners, an investment firm focused on technology-enabled companies that power the financial services industry.
 From 2009 until his retirement in 2013, Mr. Hayford served as the Executive Vice President and Chief Financial Officer at Fidelity National Information Services Inc. (FIS), a financial services technology company.
 Prior to joining FIS, Mr. Hayford was with Metavante Technologies, Inc. (Metavante), a bank technology processing company, from 1992 to 2009.
 He served as the Chief Operating Officer at Metavante from 2006 to 2009 and as the President from 2008 to 2009.
 From 2007 to 2009, Mr. Hayford also served on the Board of Directors of Metavante.
-Mr. Hayford was a member of the Board of Directors and Chairman of the Audit Committee of Endurance International Group Holdings, Inc. from 2013 to 2019, and was a member of the Board of Directors and Chairman of the Audit Committee of West Bend Mutual Insurance Company from 2007 to 2018.
+Mr. Hayford was a member of the Board of Directors and Chairman of the Audit Committee of West Bend Mutual Insurance Company from 2007 to 2018.
 Mr. Hayford became a director of NCR on April 30, 2018.